Apollo: A Posteriori Label-Only Membership Inference Attack Towards Machine Unlearning: Evaluation

 \subsection{Attack Results}

-\paragraph{Attack Efficacy.} We show our attack efficacy against different unlearning algorithms compared to previous attacks.
-We do not adopt the metric of TPRs at a \emph{fixed} FPR as our search for $x^\prime$ is confined within the ball $\mathcal{B}_{T \cdot \varepsilon}(x)$; therefore, we report TPRs at \emph{lowest possible} FPRs for each MU algorithm, shown in Table \ref{tab:attack-low-fpr}.
-We believe this is not to be interpreted as a weakness of \texttt{Apollo}, but rather speaks to different influences of MU algorithms imposed on the model's decision space.
+\para{Attack Efficacy.} We show our attack efficacy against different unlearning algorithms compared to previous attacks.
+We do not adopt the metric of TPRs at a \emph{fixed} FPR across different unlearning algorithms as our search for $x^\prime$ is confined within the ball $\mathcal{B}_{T \cdot \varepsilon}(x)$; therefore, we report TPRs at \emph{lowest possible} FPRs achieved by \texttt{Apollo} and \texttt{Apollo} (offline) for each MU algorithm on CIFAR-10, CIFAR-100 \cite{Krizhevsky2009CIFAR} and ImageNet \cite{Deng2009ImageNet}, shown in Table \ref{tab:attack-low-fpr}, \ref{tab:attack-low-fpr-c100} and \ref{tab:attack-low-fpr-inet}, respectively.